Updated for Warlords of Draenor

 - Juggernaut is best used for when you need more charges per minute.

 - Double Time is more useful when you might need a double charge for emergencies, such as a rapid target switch.
-Over time it can result in more charges than either of the other two.
+If you charge the same target twice you only get rage for the first charge.
+If you charge different targets, back to back, then you get Rage for both.

-- Warbringer is for stunning adds/trash and otherwise unlikely to be a better option than the other two, since they offer more charges per minute.
+- Warbringer is for stunning adds/trash and otherwise unlikely to be a better option than the other two, since it does not lower the charge cooldown in any way.
+If you need to stun an add though, it’s a solid pick.

 Healing and Survival